Usuy-Leon/cv/index.md

 # Usuy David Leon Tolosa

-Researcher and educator with 2 years of experience, passionate microscopist, and advocate for diversity, open science, and open software.
-Focused on biological mechanisms underlying pattern formation and regeneration of 3D tissues and structures.
-Motivated by advances in genetics, electrophysiology, and microscopy.
+Researcher and educator with 2 years of experience, passionate microscopist, a dreamer for diversity, open science, and open software.
+Focused on biological mechanisms underlying pattern formation and regeneration of tissues and structures.

 <a href="udleont(a)unal.edu.co">udleont@unal.edu.co </a>